koala-framework/docs/docs/changelog/koala-framework.md

     * `*redirect*` prefix in links dropped
     * `*showcomponent*` removed, use `passMailRecipient` flag to access recipient, and this components has to be a page now
 * `Directory_List_View_Component::getItems`/`getItemIds` moved to `Directory_List_Component`
+* Disable legacy support for assets packages to prevent cssChunks issues

 #4.2